 In its former existence, Walnut Arbour was a collection of centuries old barns used for storing willow grown for the basket making trade which still continues in this part of Somerset.
-It has seen a remarkable transformation into a stylish and spacious property which offers luxury holiday accommodation for up to 12 + 2 people in 6 bedrooms.
+It has seen a remarkable transformation into a stylish and spacious property which offers luxury holiday accommodation for up to 12 + 2 people (extra charge) in 6 bedrooms.
 With a light and airy games room, private indoor pool, indulgent steam room, outdoor covered hot tub, and private barrel sauna, you're sure to have a truly relaxing stay.
 Perfect for family holidays, corporate gatherings and relaxing spa breaks.

 Walnut Arbour is a detached property sitting in the tiny hamlet of Curload, just outside the village of Stoke St Gregory on the magical Somerset Levels.
 In an Area of Outstanding Natural Beauty, the county town of Taunton is only a few miles away and there is good access to the M5 motorway (J24).
 The Somerset Levels are a unique and time honoured area of the West Country; with a beauty entirely of its own, the region is renowned for its picturesque wetlands and abundance of wildlife.
 You can walk for miles in the glorious countryside, but take your binoculars because you never know what you might spot - it's a bird watcher's paradise, with cranes recently being re-introduced to the area, and if you're lucky you can watch otters feeding on one of the many waterways.
 Catcott Lows are utterly tranquil, and in the winter months you can watch the famous starling murmurations at Westhay Moor or Ham Wall Nature Reserve.
 Pootle about the narrow lanes and stop off at a cider farm; nearby are Bere Cider Company, Wilkins Cider Farm, and Burrow Hill Cider.
 Explore the ruins of Muchelney Abbey and whilst you're there visit the Priest's House (NT) and pop in the parish church to see the beautiful 17th century painted ceiling with its colourful angels.